TrellixVulnTeam/mmsegmentation_multi_label_4ABS/README.md

 # HiroX-mmsegmentation
-The newest version of mmsegmentation with some updates for multi-label segmentation
+#The newest version of mmsegmentation with some updates for multi-label segmentation#
+* More loss functions
+* More metrics
+* Cpk-save wisdom
+* Recode everything to multi-label style